Apache Flink - Core Concepts¶

 `flink run -d -c jbcodeforce.windows.TumblingWindowOnSale /home/my-flink/target/my-flink-1.0.0-SNAPSHOT.jar`.

-# The job creates the data/profitPerMonthWindowed.txt file with accumulated sale and number of record in a 2 seconds tumbling window
+# The job creates the data/profitPerMonthWindowed.txt file with accumulated sales and number of records in a 2-second tumbling window

 (June,Bat,Category5,154,6)